varex33/squeezebox/README.md

-Squeezebox is a cool html/javascript templated converted into a WordPress theme
+Squeezebox is a cool html/javascript template converted into a WordPress portfolio Theme